Best time to visit Lyon? A Local’s Guide

 The best time to visit Lyon depends on what you want from the city.
 Lyon changes a lot through the year, and the mood of the city shifts with the seasons.
 I’ve experienced Lyon through all the seasons.
 And I find it interesting how different my experience was each time.
 Some months feel light and social.
 Others feel slow and quiet.
 A few can be overwhelming if you don’t like heat or crowds.

-Most people who visit Lyon say the same thing.
+Most people who visit Lyon say the same thing about Lyon’s unique character.
+It’s funny how many French culture myths disappear once you spend real time here.
 Once you understand how the seasons work here, the city becomes easier to enjoy.
 You know when restaurants stay open, when the weather feels comfortable, and when the city feels alive.
 This guide breaks down the best time to visit Lyon, so you can choose when to go.

 2. Quick Answer: The Best Time to Visit Lyon